CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 Also deficits in the emergency preparedness can lead to longer downtime of * Samba *.
 For example, after a successful attack, a necessary reinstallation may be delayed if installation packages are not available.
 Existing installation packages, in turn, can produce undesirable results if you have not used versioning of the configuration files or if the * Samba * server compilation and installation options are not kept.

-### 2 4 Missing adaptation of SambaTo show some capabilities of the * Samba * server and to give administrators a quick start, the configuration file * smb.conf * is created with default settings during the installation of the * Samba * server.
+### 2 4 Missing adaptation of Samba
+To show some capabilities of the * Samba * server and to give administrators a quick start, the configuration file * smb.conf * is created with default settings during the installation of the * Samba * server.
 With the options preset in this file, the * Samba * server can be started afterwards.
 If this file is thoughtlessly used without further settings, this can lead to considerable security gaps.
 However, even if the file is modified, errors may occur that may result in the disclosure of sensitive information or compromise the security, availability, and performance of * Samba * server services.

 ### 2 5 Software vulnerabilities or errors in Samba